-Construction in progress projects include the asset management and capital asset projects for both the Collections and Treatment Plant.
-Collections started the 2020 Pipeline Rehab and El Sueno lift station force main projects.
-The Treatment Plant has ongoing projects with the related biosolids handling and biosolids to energy projects; Cart storage and charge facility.
-The Lift Station rehab project is underway as is the Administration building office space remodel.
+Construction in progress projects includes the asset management and capital asset projects for both the Collections and Treatment Plant.
+The treatment Plant has ongoing projects related Biosolids handling and Biosolids to energy projects; The Lift Station rehab project is underway and the Administration building office space remodel was nearly completed.